 Probably the most important clue as to Emily's appearance can be found in a

-"face almost moves me to tears—it is so wonderfully like Emily—her
+almost moves me to tears—it is so wonderfully like Emily—her eyes, her

-somewhat prominent mouth, the forehead-even at moments the
+prominent mouth, the forehead-even at moments the expression."

 Charlotte met George Henry Lewes in 1850 when he was 33 years old.
 The 'Emily'